abdueee/817-project/README.md

 # Secure Banking System

-This Secure Banking System is a Java-based application designed to simulate the operations of a banking system, featuring secure communication between bank servers and ATM clients.
+This Secure Banking System is a C-based application designed to simulate the operations of a banking system, featuring secure communication between bank servers and ATM clients.
 It supports user registration, login, and basic banking transactions, ensuring data integrity and confidentiality through encrypted communications.

 ## Features